Trasd/Wide-HB-Keyboard/CustomRestore.md

 Currently, [HeliBoard](https://github.com/HeliBorg/HeliBoard) has no import or export capability for installing custom layouts.
 As the keyboard is still in development, I don't expect a programmer's attention to be turned in that direction anytime soon.

-In the meantime, I _think_ I have discovered an easy workaround.
+In the meantime, try this technique as a workaround.
 This method, as far as I know, has yet to be tested on a large scale.
 I've tested it myself in a limited way, but there is a lot I may have missed.
 Please report any major issues you may find.
 I decided to create the instructions here instead of putting them on HeliBoard's Wiki because it needs testing first and the procedure may not work after HeliBoard updates.

 There are two main benefits for creating custom restore files:
 - Custom layouts are easier to share without compromising dictionaries, and other personal data (clipboard entries, gestures, etc.).